-Question 1: To what extent have the different typologies of GEF programs delivered the intended results in terms of broader scale and longer-term environmental outcomes and impacts compared to stand-alone projects?
+Question 1: To what extent has the different typologies of GEF programs delivered the intended results in terms of broader-scale and longer-term environmental outcomes and impacts compared with stand-alone projects?

 The project has made very important advances in terms of support for conservation and development of capacities.
-It has set the stage for the establishment and consolidation of multi-sectoral mainstreaming of biodiversity conservation in a critical industrial and biodiversity area by creating the EGREE foundation, an institution with a multi-stakeholder governing board.
+It has set the stage for the establishment and consolidation of multisectoral mainstreaming of biodiversity conservation in a critical industrial and biodiversity area by creating the EGREE Foundation, an institution with a multistakeholder governing board.

-The biological monitoring activities supported by the project report current stability of populations of critical species (including marine turtles, smooth-coated otters and fishing cats); which indicates the strengthened protection of the Coringa Wildlife Sanctuary and adjacent areas, to which the project has contributed.
+The biological monitoring activities supported by the project report current stability of populations of critical species (including marine turtles, smooth-coated otters, and fishing cats), which indicates the strengthened protection of the Coringa Wildlife Sanctuary and adjacent areas, to which the project has contributed.

-The project has demonstrated that coastal and marine Protected Area conservation requires a multi-sectoral approach.
-Terrestrial and coastal PAs are very different, with varying law enforcement challenges between terrestrial (fenced, boundary) and marine protected areas (not clearly-defined compartments).
-The latter heavily depend on community level interventions and multi-stakeholder approaches.
+The project has demonstrated that coastal and marine protected area conservation requires a multisectoral approach.
+Terrestrial and coastal protected areas are very different, with varying law enforcement challenges between terrestrial (fenced, boundary) and marine protected areas (not clearly-defined compartments).
+The latter heavily depend on community-level interventions and multistakeholder approaches.

-Although progress toward the project objective has been made, full mainstreaming of biodiversity in the production sector in the EGREE region would need the adoption by a broadly representative body (e.g. EGREE foundation) of a landscape management plan that accounts for all significant impacts on biodiversity from production sectors.
+Although progress toward the project objective has been made, full mainstreaming of biodiversity in the production sector in the EGREE region would need the adoption by a broadly representative body (e.g., EGREE Foundation) of a landscape management plan that accounts for all significant impacts on biodiversity from production sectors.
 This has not yet been achieved.

-The Godavari experience suggests that policy level escalation can happen more efficiently through a Programmatic Approach rather than through isolated project/site level interventions.
-For example, during project implementation, the team became aware that the national Wildlife Action Plan (WAP) had no chapter on coastal and marine PA conservation.
-The project brought this to notice at the National level, arguing for the inclusion of a chapter on Coastal and Marine PA Conservation in the WAP 2016-2030.
-This was possible because of the program's national-level connections through the inter-connected State and National Steering Committees, which give access to high level policy makers.
+The Godavari experience suggests that policy-level escalation can happen more efficiently through a programmatic approach rather than through isolated project/site-level interventions.
+For example, during project implementation, the team became aware that the national Wildlife Action Plan had no chapter on coastal and marine protected area conservation.
+The project brought this to notice at the national level, arguing for the inclusion of a chapter on coastal and marine protected area conservation in the Wildlife Action Plan 2016-2030.
+This was possible because of the program's national-level connections through the interconnected state and national steering committees, which give access to high-level policymakers.

-Remote sensing analysis was conducted to examine the long-term spatial and temporal patterns of vegetation to assess if the EGREE project activities in the Godavari estuary had any impact on the local ecosystem (Figure 1).
-To understand the vegetation trend between 2000 and 2015, the inter-annual variation in vegetation productivity was measured by the Normalized Difference Vegetation Index (NDVI), derived from daily Moderate Resolution Imaging Spectroradiometer (MODIS) satellite observations at 250m resolution.
-The results suggest that the vegetation in the project area reached a higher level (+0.04) for the project period 2011-2015 when compared to pre project period 2007 - 2009.
-Figure 2 shows the spatial distribution of vegetation index around the project area.
-Compared to 2009, the vegetation condition for 2015 show improvement likely due to denser vegetation inside the project site.
+Remote-sensing analysis was conducted to examine the long-term spatial and temporal patterns of vegetation to assess whether the EGREE-Project activities in the Godavari estuary had any impact on the local ecosystem (figure 4.4).
+To understand the vegetation trend between 2000 and 2015, the interannual variation in vegetation productivity was measured by the NDVI, derived from daily MODIS satellite observations at 250 m resolution.
+The results suggest that the vegetation in the project area reached a higher level (+0.04) for the project period 2011-2015 when compared with the preproject period 2007-2009.
+Figure 4.4 shows the spatial distribution of vegetation index around the project area.
+Compared with 2009, the vegetation condition for 2015 shows improvement likely due to denser vegetation inside the project site (Figure 4.5).

-Figure 2 Decomposed inter-annual vegetation index from the MODIS observed NDVI from 2000 to 2015, Godavari Estuary.
+Figure 4.4.
+Decomposed interannual vegetation index from the MODIS observed NDVI from 2000 to 2015, Godavari Estuary.

-Figure 2 Satellite image and NDVI for the Godavari Estuary, 2015.
+Figure 4.5.
+Satellite image and NDVI for the Godavari Estuary, 2015.